 The list of best places to visit in Greece shouldn’t be blatant; rather, it should have a wide variety of choices.
 Hence, we decided to add Lake Plastira to the list.
 Though this is one of the magnificent artificial lakes in Greece, it definitely does justice to the beauty that Greece takes pride in.

 If you plan to visit Lake Plastira, you should know General Nikolaos Plastiras, who envisioned the lake’s existence.
-It is in the middle of Greece, covered by immaculate mountains and exuberant forests, making it the best walking trail for travelers who love picnics, walks, and other outdoor activities such as canoeing, hiking, horse riding, etc.
+It is in the middle of Greece, covered by immaculate mountains and exuberant forests, making it the best walking trail for travellers who love picnics, walks, and other outdoor activities such as canoeing, hiking, and horse riding, etc.

 Also, you can go on a boat ride or swim in its turquoise waters.
 If you want to see how an artificial lake could make up to the level of natural beauty, visit Lake Plastira.

 You might be also interested in: Best Places to Swim in Greece in October

 It is a UNESCO Biosphere Reserve on Crete island that attracts tens of thousands of travellers annually.
 One of the main reasons is its spectacular gorge ideal for hikers.
 Though many other canyons in Greece, this particular gorge is one of the biggest and the second largest canyon in Europe.

 If you love the outdoors, then don’t forget to add Samaria Gorge to your list of best places to visit in Greece.
 This is one of the top tourist attractions of Crete Island that welcomes outdoor lovers.